c-allergic/2024-Summer-UGRP/UGRP.typ

   draw.rect((x,y),(rel:(size,size)),radius: 30%,name:name)
 }

-#jinguo([The story: we use Ising machine to solve QUBO.
-However, we use GenericTensorNetworks instead, since we do not have a hardware.])

-#jinguo([Introduction to hardware.])

-#jinguo("Image: Ising machine.
-Cite one from the article.
-Cite in the caption.")

-#jinguo([Closest lattice vector as a future step.@schnorr2021fast @micciancio2001hardness
-])

 = Introduction: Encryption system and the factoring problem

 // Introduce Ising model that is used for optimization problem and conclude that it could lead to breakthroughs in analyze the vuneralbilities of RSA system since it's based on the hardness of factoring problem.
 Then conclude that reduce other problems into optimization problem is important since that we could then use ising machine to deal with that problem.
 So we develop a Julia package to help reduce problems of different types into your target problem

-Prime factorization is a fundamental problem in number theory and cryptography.
-The practical hardness of factorization and the property that biprimes are easy to generate ensure the soundness of RSA Encryption System since factoring problem could be reduced to RSA problem @rivest1978method @aggarwal2009breaking.

-A possible solver lies in the context of Ising machine.
-Ising machine is used to solve optimization problems modeled by Ising problem.
-People have realized Ising machines through various algorithms, such as Simulated Annealing and Tensor Networks, and have even commercialized them with platforms such as D-Wave.
+Ising machines are powerful hardware solvers that are used to find out the optimal solutions for Spin Glass problems.
+People have employed multiple kinds of algorithm, like Simulated Annealing and Tensor Networks, to realize Ising machine @mohseni2022ising.
+For example, @Ising (a) shows a Boltzmann machine and @Ising (b) shows a commercial quantum annealing Ising machine from D-Wave Systems Inc. With an Ising machine, people could solve Spin Glass problems much faster than traditional computers with von-Neuman architecture.

 #figure(
   image("Ising.png"),
-  caption:[(a)Quantum Annealing Ising machine from D-Wave Systems Inc.@D-waveIsingmachine (b) A Boltzmann machine @kiraly2021atomic]
+  caption:[(a) A Boltzmann machine@kiraly2021atomic.  (b)Quantum Annealing Ising machine from D-Wave Systems Inc@D-waveIsingmachine.]
+)<Ising>

+Ising machines' being able to solve Spin Glass problems is not that powerful in the context that many algorithms could only solve a single type of problem and when nuanced differences are introduced, the algorithm does not work well.
+However, in the context of computational complexity, people only care about complexity class of problems such as P, NP, and NP-complete problems class shown in @fig-problem-reductions.
+The P problems are the problems that could be solved in polynomial time, the NP problems are the problems that could be verified in polynomial time, and the NP-complete problems, where Spin Glass problem belongs to, are the hardest problems in NP.
+The basic principle of problem reduction is that if a problem A could be reduced to problem B, then problem B is at least as hard as problem A so that problems of same complexity class can be reduced to one another in the time polynomial to the problem size.
+Therefore, since many optimization problemms are in NP-compete, it is possible to formulate any NP problem into a Spin Glass problem @lucas2014ising and that is where the Ising machine comes in handy.

+#figure(scale(canvas(length: 1cm, {
+  import draw: *
+  circle((),radius:3,name:"NP",)
+  content("NP.north-west","NP",anchor:"south-east")
+  rect((-1.5,0.5),(rel:(1,1)),name:"P",radius: 30%)
+  content((-1,1),"P")
+  rect((-1,-2),(rel:(2.5,1)),name:"NP-complete",radius: 30%)
+  content((0.3,-1.5),"NP-complete")
+  rect((0.5,0.3),(rel:(1.6,0.6)),name:"Factoring",radius: 30%)
+  content((1.35,0.65),"Factoring")
+  line((name:"Factoring",anchor:"south"),(1,-1),mark:(end:"straight"))
+  line((name:"P",anchor:"south"),(0,-1),mark:(end:"straight"))
+  set-style(
+    line: (stroke: (dash: "dashed")),
+    rect: (fill: none,stroke:(dash: "dashed")),
   )

-The advantage of Ising hardwares' good performance and the potential of formulating any problems into Ising problem make it a promising candidate for solving the factoring problem @mohseni2022ising.

-However, the factoring problem is not a conventional optimization problem.
-To solve it using an Ising machine, we first need to reduce it to an Ising model.
-Once the corresponding Ising problem is solved, the solution can then be extracted to the original factoring problem.
-This is the motivation behind developing our Julia package, ProblemReductions.jl, which facilitates the reduction of various types of problems into a target problem form.
+  rect((5,0),(rel:(4,3)),name:"ProblemReductions.jl")
+  line((name: "NP-complete", anchor: 45deg),(name: "ProblemReductions.jl", anchor: 135deg))
+  line((name: "NP-complete", anchor: 320deg),(name: "ProblemReductions.jl", anchor: 225deg))
+  content((7,2.5),"Circuit SAT")
+  content((7,1.5),"QUBO")
+  content((7,0.5),"Spin Glass")
+  content((-3.4,0),"(a)")
+  content((7,-0.2),"(b)",anchor: "north")
+}), x: 70%, y:70%, reflow: true),
+caption: [
+  (a) A possibe diagram of P, NP, and NP-complete problems @garey1979computers and their relation.
+The circles represent the classes of problems.
+The arrow represents the reduction from one kind of problem to another.
+ (b) Several Problems in the package `ProblemReductions.jl`.
+] ) <fig-problem-reductions>

+Among these problems, the factoring problem is one of the most important problems in number theory and cryptography such as RSA system @rivest1978method@aggarwal2009breaking.
+It is in NP-intermediate as shown in @fig-problem-reductions, which means it is neither in P nor in NP-complete.
+Solving the factoring problem could lead to breakthroughs in analyzing the vulnerabilities of the RSA system.
+And up to now, people have developed many ways to solve the factoring problem, for example, reducing it to the closest lattice vector problem then use SVP(Shortest Vector Problem) algorithm to solve it @micciancio2001hardness, and using a primitive method --- encoding it into an array multiplier, both of which could be reduced to the Ising model.

+Unfortunately, although there are already many well-established reductions for NP problems @lucas2014ising, we don't have a clear and usable way to reduce factoring to Ising model.
+This motivates the development of our package, `ProblemReductions.jl`, which not only provides a practical way to bridge this gap, enabling us to leverage the power of Ising machines for factoring problems, but also build up the reduction framework of NP problem.
 In this article, we aim to demonstrate the process of solving a factoring problem using an Ising machine with the assistance of ProblemReductions.jl, as depicted in @mainfigure.
-Since we do not have access to actual hardware, we employ the GenericTensorNetworks package instead, which provides a software-based Ising machine solver.
+Since we do not have access to actual hardware, we employ the `GenericTensorNetworks` package instead, which provides a software-based Ising machine solver.
-#figure(scale(canvas(length: 1cm, {
+#figure(scale(canvas(length: 1.1cm, {
   import draw: *
   curve-box(0,5,3,"factoring")
   curve-box(0,0,3,"spinglass")